nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Reflection and Attributes - Exercise/ValidationAttributes/README.md

 	string FullName - the property is required.
 Apply the MyRequiredAttribute int Age - the age should be between 12 and 90.
 Apply the MyRangeAttribute and set the right values for minimum and maximum age

+### Create a Validator Class

+Create a static class Validator.
+It should contain a method - public static bool IsValid(object obj), which must validate the properties of a given object.